Robinhood Review – Should you use it to invest in 2026?

-In this independent review, we take a look at Robinhood, a US-based trading platform that has recently launched in the UK.
+In this independent review, we take a look at Robinhood, a US-based trading platform that has successfully launched in the UK.
 We look at Robinhood's key features, fees, pros and cons.
 We also take a look at possible alternatives including Interactive Investor*, Freetrade* and Trading 212.

 What is Robinhood?